Integration, devices, protocols and technologies¶

 What is WebRTC?

-A different approach was needed and into the void stepped Google with WebRTC which enables individual web browsers to communicate directly with each other, without having to pass through an intervening server.
-Google Hangouts is built on top of WebRTC, as are services such as Snapchat, Whatsapp and Facebook Messenger.
-While it is not widely recognized (even among people in the computing industry), we believe that WebRTC will eventually become as important to the Internet as HTTP.
-In fact, WebRTC has already been incorporated into the HTML5 standard and it is supported in every version of Chrome, Firefox and Opera, with Microsoft Edge and Apple Safari support coming in 2017.
+WebRTC enables individual web browsers to communicate directly with each other, without having to pass through an intervening server.
+Google Meet is built on top of WebRTC, as are services such as Snapchat, Whatsapp and Facebook Messenger.
+WebRTC has long been incorporated into the HTML5 standard and is fully supported in Chrome, Firefox, Safari, Opera and Microsoft Edge.

 How do I disable Peer5 on a specific page?